Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 Disease Surveillance PlatformsTrack outbreak data and case reportsPublic health agencies

-GIS Mapping SystemsVisualize geographic spread of diseasesEpidemiologists
+GIS Mapping SystemsVisualize disease spread geographicallyEpidemiologists

 Laboratory Diagnostics SoftwareIdentify pathogens from samplesMedical laboratories